How to Use Began or Begun (Explained, With Examples)

 +

 Use “began” for the simple past tense to describe a completed action or event in the past without an auxiliary verb.
-Examples from the post include “The concert began with a fanfare”.
+Examples: “The concert began with a fanfare”.

 When do I use begun?